SAP-archive/angular-metaui/packages/metaui/docs/architecture.md

 3) Inside our Stack `(Context)`, we check and try to retrieve existing Activation which is sharable object that holds Assignments hierarchy
 4) If it does not exists we initiate `match`
-5) Before it reaches Indexed KEYDATA store, on its way it broacasts several notifications
+5) Before it reaches Indexed KEYDATA store (completely on the right), on its way it broadcasts several notifications (see the phone)
 6) These notification are received by Observers that are responsible to pre-load and register new rules relevant to current data
 7) `Rules Engine` gives back `Value Matches` which is at this point just pointers to RuleDB (not real properties)